Izzys-Imaginarium/tdb-lore/_posts/2024-12-07-tdb-students.md

 Blood Type: B
 Notes: Haku is the heir to a promenant Shinto shrine and has the ability to see spirits even if their energy is weak.

-Name:
+Name: Zenji Kotodama
-House:
+House: Hotarubi
-Year:
+Year: 3
-Position:
+Position: Student
 Stigma:
-Artifact:
+Artifact: Zenji has a sentient doll that protects him.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: June 19
-Star Sign:
+Star Sign: Gemini
-Blood Type:
+Blood Type: O
-Notes:
+Notes: Zenji is a ghost, he died in Hotarubi during "the Clash".
+Most people cannot see Zenji because his spiritual energy is so weak.
+Zenji Kotodama is a pen name, his real name is Tomo Kirasaki.
+Zenji is Jiro's older brother.
+Zenji always has his biwa.

-Name:
+Name: Edward Hart
-House:
+House: Obscuary
-Year:
+Year: 3
-Position:
+Position: Captain
-Stigma:
+Stigma: Ed can summon a cloud of pink mist that hypnotizes or puts to sleep anyone within it.
-Artifact:
+Artifact: Ed's artifact is a cane.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: November 10
-Star Sign:
+Star Sign: Scorpio
 Blood Type:
-Notes:
+Notes: Ed is the world's most powerful vampire.

-Name:
+Name: Rui Mizuki
-House:
+House: Obscuary
-Year:
+Year: 3
-Position:
+Position: Vice-Captain
-Stigma:
+Stigma: Rui can temporarily relieve pain by blowing kisses at the injured area.
-Artifact:
+Artifact: Rui's artifact is a scyth that lets him hide in shadows and remain unseen.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: March 14
-Star Sign:
+Star Sign: Pisces
-Blood Type:
+Blood Type: A
-Notes:
+Notes: Rui has a curse that allows him to absorb the life energy of anything he touches called a "reaper curse", because of this Rui wears gloves all the time and avoids touching anyone when possible.

-Name:
+Name: Lyca Colt
-House:
+House: Obscuary
-Year:
+Year: 1
-Position:
+Position: Student
-Stigma:
+Stigma: Lyca can enhance his sense of smell and track familiar smells by saying "ramsochisa".
-Artifact:
+Artifact: Lyca's artifact is a set of steel claws he can use to dig in the ground and attack people and anomalies.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: April 19
-Star Sign:
+Star Sign: Aries
 Blood Type:
-Notes:
+Notes: Lyca is a werewolf.
+Lyca was held prisoner in the Ultio prison until he was released with the help of the Hotarubi ghouls.
+Lyca considers Subaru a close and trusted friend.

-Name:
+Name: Yuri Isami
-House:
+House: Mortkranken
-Year:
+Year: 2
-Position:
+Position: Captain
-Stigma:
+Stigma: Yuri can summon bursts of super intelligence by saying the word "agnihaet".
-Artifact:
+Artifact: Yuri's artifact is a syringe.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: September 14
-Star Sign:
+Star Sign: Virgo
-Blood Type:
+Blood Type: A
 Notes:

-Name:
+Name: Jiro Kirisaki
-House:
+House: Mortkranken
-Year:
+Year: 2
-Position:
+Position: Vice-Captain
 Stigma:
-Artifact:
+Artifact: Jiro's artifact is a chainsaw.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: October 13
-Star Sign:
+Star Sign: Libra
 Blood Type:
-Notes:
+Notes: B